Skip to content

 • InfographicsInfographics

-Diathesis-Stress Model: What it Is & Examples
+Diathesis-Stress Model: What It Is & Examples

 Headshot of Michelle Risser, LISW-S

-Written by: Michelle Risser, LISW-S
+Author: Michelle Risser, LISW-S

 Headshot of Dr. Maria Simbra, MD, MPH

-Reviewed by: Maria Simbra, MD, MPH
+Medical Reviewer: Maria Simbra, MD, MPH Licensed medical reviewer

 Headshot of Michelle Risser, LISW-S